xqwustc/xqwustc.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
 I’m Xianquan Wang (王宪泉), currently a third-year Ph.D. student (Since Sep.
-2023) in *Intelligent Science and Technology* at the University of Science and Technology of China (USTC), under the supervision of Prof. Qi Liu (刘淇) ([website](http://staff.ustc.edu.cn/~qiliuql/)).
+2023) in *Intelligent Science and Technology* at the University of Science and Technology of China (USTC), under the supervision of Prof. [Qi Liu](http://staff.ustc.edu.cn/~qiliuql/) (刘淇).
 Prior to my Ph.D., I completed my Bachelor's degree in Computer Science and Technology at Qingdao University from 2019 to 2023.

 My research interests lie in user modeling & personalization, and cognitive science.
 I am fortunate to collaborate with researchers and have co-authored several papers presented at top-tier conferences, including KDD, EMNLP, AAAI, and IJCAI.

 # 🔥 News
-- *2025.06.30*: &nbsp;🎉🎉 My PhD Thesis "Toward Efficient and Generalizable Collaborative Metric Learning Algorithms" (in Chinese) has been selected as the Distinguished Dissertation Award of Chinese Academy of Sciences (totally 100 papers) (中国科学院百篇优博论文)
-- *2025.06.18*: &nbsp;🎉🎉 Our team (MR-CAS) won the **<font color='red'> 1st Place Award </font>** in CVPR 2025 Workshop on Compositional 3D Vision (C3DV 3DCoMPaT-200, Coarse-Grained GCR Track)
-- *2025.06.12*: &nbsp;🎉🎉 Our team (MR-CAS) won the **<font color='red'> 1st Place Award </font>** in CVPR 2025 Competition for Fine-grained Video Understanding (EgoVis HoloAssist Challenges: Mistake Detection Track).
-- *2025.05.20*: &nbsp;🎉🎉 I have been nominated as ICLR Notable Reviewer 2025.
-- *2025.05.02*: &nbsp;🎉🎉 Three papers have been accepted by ICML 2025.
-- *2025.02.20*: &nbsp;🎉🎉 One papers have been accepted by TPAMI 2025.
+TBD

 <!-- - *2024.06.08*: &nbsp;🎉🎉 One paper has been accepted by T-PAMI 2024.
 Congrats to all! -->